PubInv/freespireco/proposal.md

 devices equally.
 That is, we wish to encourage any firm to make our products.
 Products are rarely "done", there are always improvements to be made, if only in the usage manuals!
-Any work we do to help one firm to deploy our products, we want to freely share with other firms.
+Any work we do to help one firm to deploy our products, we will freely share with other firms.
 We would have a conflict of interest if we were in a business relationship with one firm and not another.